b3rendsh/bit90/README.md

 BIT90 home computer

 ## General Information
 The BIT90 is an 8-bit home computer from 1983.
 It can play Colecovision games from cartridge or tape, or it can be used as a BASIC computer.
-The BIT90 is a rare computer.
-Although this is speculative, it looks like a missing link between Colecovision and Spectravideo (SV-328), and from there to MSX.
-I have used it for many years in the eighties as my first home computer.
+The BIT90 is a rare computer, the hardware is similar to the Colecovision,SV-328,SC-3000 and MSX1 family.
+The manufacturer Bit Corporation worked with Colecovision on some games and parts of it's popular console.
+I have used the BIT90 for many years in the eighties as my first home computer.
 Now it's a fun project to rediscover, reverse engineer and meanwhile learn modern day tools like Ghidra, Audacity, SDR, Python, etc.

 In this repository you find technical documentation, tools and BASIC programs I collected and wrote over time.